KayvanShah1/VirtuTA/README.md

      - `PROJECT_LOCATION`: Location of your GCP project.
      - `MONGODB_URI`: URI for your MongoDB instance or database.

-Now you're ready to run the AI Virtual Teaching Assistant!
+Now you're ready to run the AI Virtual Teaching Assistant!!